Are you facing your first holidays after divorce?

 - Travel alone - yes you read that right.
 This can be a holiday tradition.
 I love to travel and since I don't have my son for every holiday I figure why not use it as a time to go explore.
 Travel can be very healing and confidence boosting.
 Exactly what the newly divorced need!
 (Check out my article on why travel is emotionally healing if your not sold on the idea!)

-What to Expect in Holiday Years 2 & 3 After Divorce
+What to Expect in Holiday Years 2 and Beyond After Divorce

 I would love to say that I had everything perfectly managed by year two, but that is just not the case.

-Year two is easier, but with most divorce settlements, you will get different holidays this year.
-It is a good time to re-visit the journal questions from above for the new holiday season.
+Year two is easier, but with most divorce settlements, you will get different holidays every year.
+This creates a good time to re-visit the journal questions from above for the new holiday season.

 I would also still allow extra time to manage your emotions as they come up.